 I’m back from my trip to the ATA (American Teleservices Association) convention.
 The convention was great; if I could just get there without needing to travel.
 Here are some random thoughts and musings from the past three days:

 - Two of my four flights were late; fortunately, they weren’t at critical points in my itinerary.
-Still, a 50% is not too good.
+Still, a 50 percent is not too good.

-- The $5 box snack on the airlines was largely non-nutritious junk food.
+- The 5 dollars box snack on the airlines was largely non-nutritious junk food.
 So I bought semi-nutritious food in the terminal.
 (The Pop tarts were quite good, but the Fig Newtons weren’t as tasty as I remembered.)

 - Despite talking to people all day long at the convention, I had few truly meaningful conversations.
 Three exceptions were the podcast interviews I recorded and the fourth was on the shuttle to the airport.
 It seems that people either had an agenda or weren’t really listening.
 It true communication a dying art?

 - I was blogging about the ATA convention.
 I did this a little bit for the ATSI convention in June as a trial.
 The blogging went pretty well and many people (presumably not at the convention) were reading my posts.

 - In addition to the interviews and the blogging, I also snapped about 300 photos, so I was a busy guy.